Have you left it to the last minute and need some expert tips to pass your Theory Test? Don't worry, we're here to help!

 Right, now you know what you’re up against; it’s time to start cramming!

-There’s a range of products out there to work from like our Driving Theory Test 4 in 1 App.
+There’s a range of products out there to work from like Apple’s No.1 paid iPhone app of 2019: Driving Theory Test 4 in 1 App - for just £4.99!

-There are some tricky questions on the Theory Test, so make sure you know them all – here are the Theory Test’s toughest questions that could be thrown at you in 2019.
+There are some tricky questions on the test, so make sure you know them all!

-Now you should know everything there is to know about for tomorrow and be ready to take your test, so make sure you know what the average Theory Test Pass Mark is.
+Now you should know everything and be ready to pass your Theory Test, so make sure you know what the average Theory Test Pass Mark is.